opencog/opencog/opencog/nlp/anaphora/README.md

     A set of filters which are used to filter out unqualified antecedents.

+    Why do filters exist?

+    There are restrictions which can be used to disqualify antecedent candidates immediately, such as gender mismatches, plural-singular mismatches.

     /rules/pleonastic-it:

     A set of patterns which are used to identify pleonastic it(s).

     /rules/pre-process:

-    A set of patterns which are used to identify words which need to be resolved.
+    A set of patterns which are used to identify references which need to be resolved.

     Three sets of rules need to be applied in the following order:
     1. pre-process